Skip to main content

 I encourage you to comment below with your current reads and whether you think airline disasters are mostly human error or system failure.
 If you read Airframe, tell me which scene stuck with you and who you blamed at the end.

-What is my rating and personal recommendation?
+What is my recommendation?

 I rate Airframe as a recommended read for curious, patient readers who like procedural thrillers.
 It sits below Crichton’s most iconic works in cultural footprint but remains valuable for how it translates institutional complexity into narrative.
 Read it for education and tension; expect to work a little for it.